Welcome to the Black Canyon Audubon Society

 Click the link below

-Most in Person Field Trips and All in Person Programs are Cancelled until further notice: See below for more details
+Most in Person Field Trips and All in Person Programs are Cancelled Except First Tuesday Field Trips

 We look forward to seeing you on other future field trips and programs, so be sure to check back in with us when we have the all clear to begin scheduling them in the future.

-For now, enjoy the birds around your house and in your locl neighborhood.
+For now, enjoy the birds around your house and in your local neighborhood.
 Please take care of yourself, family members, friends, and fellow citizens by limiting interactions outside of your home to only those that are necessary.
 Wear masks, when appropriate, wash your hands often, and use hand sanitizer in situations that warrant it.
 Do not hoard toilet paper or other necessities, particularly those needed by health providers and those needed by people with underlying health conditions.
 Except for the virus, there is nothing to fear except fear itself, so stay calm, take necessary precautions, and stay well.

 - To promote the conservation of natural resources through informative public programs, our newsletter and this web site.